-- (a) that is subject to solicitor-client privilege; - (b) that was prepared by or for Crown counsel for use in giving legal advice or in contemplation of or for use in litigation; - [23] The ministry submits that the common law solicitor-client communication privilege applies in this case.
-It states that pages 3, 4, 5 and 6 of the responsive documents contain four separate and related direct communications between a solicitor and his clients, made for the purpose of giving legal advice.
-It states:

-In the two emails prepared and sent by the solicitor to his clients, it is clear that the email was meant to remain confidential.
-At the end of both emails the solicitor includes a statement advising that the correspondence contains confidential information.
-Further, the text of the two emails clearly indicates that it is an exchange of information meant only for the recipients of the email.
-It is also clear from the text of the emails that the solicitor is providing the recipients with advice on a next step and that the advice is legal in nature.
-It is the ministry's position that disclosure of this email may discourage the client from confiding in their lawyer on future legal matters.
-For these reasons, the ministry's position is that the content of these emails is subject to a common law solicitor-client communication privilege.
+- (a) that is subject to solicitor-client privilege; - (b) that was prepared by or for Crown counsel for use in giving legal advice or in contemplation of or for use in litigation; - [21] The ministry submits that pages 6 to 8 of the records were prepared by Crown counsel in order to provide the client with legal advice and are subject to both the common law and statutory solicitor-client communication privilege.
+It describes these pages as containing three separate and related direct conversations between a solicitor and his clients, made for the purpose of giving legal advice. - [22] The ministry states that in the initial email correspondence, which begins at the middle of page 7 and continues on page 8, the text of the email clearly indicates that it is an exchange of information meant only for the recipients of the email.
+It submits that it is also clear from the text of the email that the solicitor is providing the recipients with advice on a next step and that the advice is legal in nature.
+The ministry's position is that the content of this email is subject to a common law solicitor-client communication privilege. - [23] The ministry states that the email that begins at the bottom of page 6 and continues on page 7 also contains legal advice from the solicitor based on new information provided to the solicitor. - [24] The appellant did not address this issue directly in his representations.

-[24] The ministry also submits that the records on pages 3, 4, 5 and 6, were prepared by Crown counsel in order to provide the client with legal advice.
-As such, it is the ministry's position that these records are also subject to the statutory solicitor-client communication privilege.

-5 Order M-352.

-- [25] The ministry relies on the same submissions for pages 8, 9 and 10 as these pages contain a duplicate copy of the email on pages 5 and 6 of the responsive documents. - [26] The appellant did not address this issue directly in his representations.